TABLE OF CONTENTS

 Manuscript Collection No. 435

 Solomon Bennett Freehof was born to Isaac and Golda Blonstein Freehof in London, England on August 8, 1892.
 Freehof descended from the "Alter Rebbe", Rabbi Shneurr of Lyday (1745-1813) who was the founder of the Lubavitch-Habad Hasidism.
-He emigrated to the United States in 1903 with his family.
+He immigrated to the United States in 1903 with his family.
 Following a period of study with William Rosenau of Baltimore, Maryland, Freehof entered studies at the University of Cincinnati (graduated 1914) and the Hebrew Union College (graduated 1915).

 After graduation, Freehof joined the Hebrew Union College (HUC) faculty, where he remained until 1924.
 In 1922, he earned his Doctor of Divinity degree at HUC.
 Freehof took a brief absence from his HUC teaching duties to serve as a World War I military chaplain in the American Expeditionary Forces.
-His experience as a chaplain would carry over into adminstrative duties overseeing chaplains during World War II.
+His experience as a chaplain would carry over into administrative duties overseeing chaplains during World War II.
 That, in turn, led to his strong interest in the interpretation of Jewish law for other rabbis.

 Freehof first served at Kehillath Anshe Mariv (K.A.M.)
 Temple in Chicago, Illinois from 1924-1934.
 In 1934, Freehof accepted the pulpit at Rodef Shalom in Pittsburgh, Pennsylvania where he was to remain until his retirement in 1966.
 After retirement, Freehof became rabbi emeritus.
 As a pulpit rabbi, Freehof urged a return of the rabbi to the role as teacher, rather than as a pastoral psychiatrist for individual congregants.